brillout/wildcard-api/docs/intro.template.md

 The `context` object you pass to `getApiResponse(context)` is available to your endpoint functions as `this`.
 That way,
-you can pass any information your endpoint functions need, such as HTTP headers.
+you can pass request information to your endpoint functions, such as HTTP headers.

-For example, when using Express, you can pass the`req` object:
+For example, when using Express, you can pass the `req` object:

 ~~~js
  async (req, res, next) => {